 Glass Insulator

 Now days glass insulator has become popular in transmission and distribution system.
 Annealed tough glass is used for insulating purpose.
-Glass insulator has numbers of advantages over conventional porcelain insulator< glass disc insulator
+Glass insulator has numbers of advantages over conventional porcelain insulator<Advantages of Glass Insulator

 Polymer Insulator